2019 Hyderabad shooting: Police deliberately fired upon accused, says SC inquiry panel report

 The panel said that even if the suspects had operated the firearms, they would aim to escape and not engage in a gunfight with the police.

 The report said that the constitutional and statutory rights of the four people were also violated at the time of their arrest.
+“Just as mob lynching is unacceptable, so is any idea of instant justice,” it added.
+“At any point of time rule of law must prevail.
+Punishment for crime has to be only by the procedure established by law.”

 The Supreme Court ordered the panel’s report to be sent to Telangana High Court for further action, Bar and Bench reported.